-Recreational vehicle towing means towing your vehicle behind another vehicle - such as behind a motorhome.
-The two most common types of recreational vehicle towing are known as "dinghy towing" (towing your vehicle with all four wheels on the ground) and "dolly towing" (towing your vehicle with two wheels on the ground and two wheels up on a device known as a "dolly").
-With the proper preparation and equipment, many vehicles can be towed in these ways.
-See "Dinghy Towing" and "Dolly Towing," following.
+Recreational vehicle towing means towing the vehicle behind another vehicle - such as behind a motorhome.
+The two most common types of recreational vehicle towing are known as "dinghy towing" - towing the vehicle with all four wheels on the ground, and

+"dolly towing" - towing the vehicle with two wheels on the ground and two wheels up on a device known as a "dolly".

-Here are some important things to consider before you do recreational vehicle towing:
+Here are some important things to consider before recreational vehicle towing:

-- What's the towing capacity of the towing vehicle?
-Be sure you read the tow vehicle manufacturer's recommendations. - How far will you tow?
-Some vehicles have restrictions on how far and how long they can tow. - Do you have the proper towing equipment?
-See your dealer/retailer or trailering professional for additional advice and equipment recommendations. - Is your vehicle ready to be towed?
-Just as you would prepare your vehicle for a long trip, you'll want to make sure your vehicle is prepared to be towed.
-See Before Leaving on a Long Trip on page 4-34.
+- What is the towing capacity of the tow vehicle?
+Be sure to read the tow vehicle manufacturer's recommendations. - What is the distance that will be travelled?
+Some vehicles have restrictions on how far and how long they can tow. - Is the proper towing equipment going to be used?
+See your dealer/retailer or trailering professional for additional advice and equipment recommendations.

+Is the vehicle ready to be towed?

+Just as preparing the vehicle for

+a long trip, make sure the

+vehicle is prepared to be towed.

+See Before Leaving on a

+Long Trip on page 4-30.